 NOTE: Using Tee bolts is also an option.
 Their flat oval heads would take less space and could be used with a thinner base.

 How to make wooden T tracks

-Step 1 – Draw the T-track on the base.
+Step 1 – Draw the design of the T-track on the base.

 Step 2 – Cut the center dado using a trim router with a straight router bit.
 Use a router dado guide to ensure an accurate and clean cut.

 Step 3 – Cut the side rabbets.
 Their depth is equal to the thickness of the MDF strips.

 Step 4 – Glue or screw the MDF strips on the routed rabbets.
 If using glue make sure it does not get in the slot.